Joint project simulates wind and wave loads on the piles of offshore wind turbines

 Note to editors:

-For further information please contact Severin Spill, Fraunhofer Institute for Wind Energy Systems IWES, Department of Support Structures, can be contacted on +49 471 14290-574 or by E-mail at email@example.com and Dr.-Ing.
+For further information please contact Severin Spill, Fraunhofer Institute for Wind Energy Systems IWES, Department of Support Structures, +49 471 14290-574 or by E-mail at email@example.com and Dr.-Ing.
 Florian tom Wörden, Leibniz University Hannover, Institute of Geotechnical Engineering is available on +49 511 762 3735 or by E-mail at firstname.lastname@example.org.

 Fraunhofer IWES ensures investments in technological developments in the field of wind energy and hydrogen technology through its validation services.
 By operating large test rigs, it accelerates the market introduction of innovative products, enhances certification processes and increases planning security by using state-of-the-art measurement techniques.
 Fraunhofer IWES employs around 250 scientists and administrative staff and more than 100 students at five sites: Bremerhaven, Hanover, Bremen, Hamburg and Oldenburg.